OfflineIMAP/imapfw-documentation/shells/basic.md

         # Create a message object.
         self.message = types.message.Message(2)

-        # Register the object to get access to it in the session.
-The registered
+        # Register the object to get access to it during the session.
+The
-        # variable must be an attribute (`self.variable_name`).
+        # registered variable must be an attribute (`self.variable_name`).
         self.register('message')

     def session(self):